paulzzy/ucla-cs111/lab0/README.md

-# A Kernel Seedling
+# proc_count: A Kernel Seedling

-One sentence description
+proc_count is a kernel module that creates /proc/count, which returns the number of running processes.

+Before following any steps below, make sure the working directory contains the source code (e.g. Makefile).

 ## Building

-Explain how to build your kernel module
+Run `make` to build the kernel module.
+One of the output files should be proc_count.ko.

 ## Running

-Explain how to run your kernel module and what to expect
+Insert the kernel module with `sudo insmod proc_count.ko`.
+Use `cat /proc/count` to display the number of running processes.

 ## Cleaning Up

-Explain how to remove your kernel module and clean up the code
+Remove the kernel module with `sudo rmmod proc_count`.
+Clean up build artifacts by running `make clean`.

 ## Testing

-Report which kernel release version you tested your module on (hint: use `uname`, check for options with `man uname`).
-It should match release numbers as seen on https://www.kernel.org/.
+proc_count was tested on kernel version 5.14.8-arch1-1.

+Use `python -m unittest` to test proc_count.

+Use `sudo dmesg | grep proc_count` to check for successful insertion or removal of proc_count.

+Use `modinfo proc_count.ko` to check information about the built kernel module.
+E.g., the "vermagic" line details which kernel version the module was built for.